What is overgrooming in cats?

 - Patches of wet fur and red inflamed skin (eosinophilic granulomas).

-How is overgrooming diagnosed?
+How is overgrooming in cats diagnosed?

 The vet will start by asking you lots of questions, including any changes that there may have been in the cat’s environment and whether they are up to date with their flea treatment (check out our subscription package so you never forget a treatment!).